Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-replace-all-whitespaces.md

   - javascript
 ---

-Today we'll be looking into a widespread use case; we want to replace all whitespace occurrences from a string.
+Today we'll look into a widespread use case; we want to replace all whitespace occurrences from a string.
 Think about an input we want to save as a URL, and we need to replace the whitespaces with dashes.
 Or an image where we need to remove them.

 ## JavaScript Replace All Whitespace